 “There is a way.”

 I was writing with my left hand.
-The official line was grim.
-The colour palette was mind-numbingly conservative.
-A light fell across the page.
-Then I found myself writing with my other hand.
+The official line was grim, the colour palette mind-numbing.
+Then a light fell across the page and I found myself writing with my other hand.
 I was lucky to have been born ambidextrous.

 To show you have been reduced to bodies of scientific data, in his books Laws of Natural Ascent (Manchester: Manchester University Press, 1955) and The Desires of Nations (New York: Thornhill & Lawrence, 1943), the so-called “philosopher”, Anthony Kade-Trent (1901-1979) discussed the movement of special diagrams across vast swathes of progressive optimal expressions that emerged from a “phenomenally astute” observation of human passions as they impinged upon the historical measurements of social tendencies ruminated upon by the author.
 He considered the “inherently war-like” Japanese the scourge of humanity, Anglo-Saxons the arbiters of good taste, and had engaged in an affair with his secretary for twenty years while proclaiming “marital fidelity the key to full possession of a moral sensibility”.